shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Add buttons for "Join Channel" and "Add Friend" to Channel and Direct Message sections respectively
+- Beautify and improve UI of All Channels List and All Users List modals.
+- Add Tool Tip support for all buttons in DM and Channels sections.
-- Migrate to PostgresSQL and add avatar url fields to user objects in all models
+- Migrate to PostgresSQL and add avatar url fields to user objects in all models.
 - Typing events support.
-- Invite to channel by URL system
+- Invite to channel by URL system.

 ### Later